davidconcepcionf/thapi/README.md

 The code was written on php, under Laravel 5.7 framework

-To try it, you have to install php 7
+To try it, you have to install php 7 and composer

 For practical purposes, and without having a complete server configured

-Just execute in the root of the project this command to start the PHP's built-in development server of Laravel
+Just execute in the root of the project this commands under linux environment

+* `composer install`

+* `mv .env.example .env`

+* `php artisan key:generate`

-`php artisan serve`
+* `php artisan serve` to start the PHP's built-in development server of Laravel

 Once the server starts, open your browser and enter this link